Goa Island: Etymology

 The origin of the name "Ilha de Goa" is derived from its location within the sea route of Goa, India.
 It was a base of the Portuguese Mozambican government between 1509 and 1662.

 Landmark

-The island has a solar powered lighthouse located at the entrance of the Mossuril Bay, it is used as a guide for the offshore vessels en route to Island of Mozambique and is still in service, run by the lighthouse keeper and his family that lived Goa, India for more than two decades.
+The island has a solar powered lighthouse located at the entrance of the Mossuril Bay, it is used as a guide for the offshore vessels en route to Island of Mozambique and is still in service, run by the lighthouse keeper and his family that lived in Goa, India for more than two decades.
 It is one of the oldest and popular lighthouses in Mozambique, built during the Portuguese Mozambique era in 1876 and is an oldest example of the robust square tower design of lighthouses in Zanzibar and the coast of German East Africa (now Tanzania).